English orthography: Spelling irregularities

-Sometimes everyday speakers of English change a counterintuitive pronunciation simply because it is counterintuitive.
-Changes like this are not usually seen as "standard", but can become standard if used enough.
+Sometimes everyday speakers of English change counterintuitive spellings, with the new spellings usually not judged to be entirely correct.
+However, such forms may gain acceptance if used enough.
 An example is the word miniscule, which still competes with its original spelling of minuscule, though this might also be because of analogy with the word mini.

 History

 Inconsistencies and irregularities in English pronunciation and spelling have gradually increased in number throughout the history of the English language.
 There are a number of contributing factors.
 First, gradual changes in pronunciation, such as the Great Vowel Shift, account for a tremendous number of irregularities.
-Second, relatively recent loan words generally carry their original spellings, which are often not phonetic in English.
-The Romanization of languages (e.g., Chinese) has further complicated this problem, for example when pronouncing Chinese proper names (of people or places).
+Second, more recent loan words generally carry their original spellings, which are often not phonetic in English; this includes romanized words from languages written using non-Latin scripts.

 The regular spelling system of Old English was swept away by the Norman Conquest, and English itself was supplanted in some spheres by Norman French for three centuries, eventually emerging with its spelling much influenced by French.
 English had also borrowed large numbers of words from French, and kept their French spellings.
 The spelling of Middle English is very irregular and inconsistent, with the same word being spelled in different ways, sometimes even in the same sentence.
 However, these were generally much better guides to the then-pronunciation than modern English spelling is.